Havard-Tonning/Team1-Project7/README.md

 Team members: Antonij Conev, Dobrinka Gocheva, Håvard Tonning, Lyuboslav Gigov, Theodore Boyadjiev

 Plan:
 Create a program that reads a 4-digit input from the user.
-If the number is valid, it checks if it is a telemarketer and outputs the result.
+If the number is valid, it checks if it is a telemarketer and outputs the result. \n

 How:
 Initialize the Scanner:
-Create a Scanner object to read user input.
+Create a Scanner object to read user input. \n \n

 Prompt for User Input:
 Display a message asking the user to enter a four-digit phone number.